wikibady/bd.js/README.md

 >>it can get a elements' style from css.

 >startMove
->>it can let a result that change a elements' style to a target aim.
+>>it can let a result that change a elements' styles to a target aim.